 Computed tomography (CT or CAT) scan.
-A CT scan creates a 3-dimensional picture of the inside of the body using x-rays taken from different angles.
-A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-A CT scan can also be used to measure the tumor’s size.
+A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
+A computer combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.
+A CT scan can be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
-This dye can be injected into a patient’s vein or given as a pill to swallow.
-Although, MRI (see above) is the preferred test, a CT scan may also be an option for diagnosing a brain tumor.
+This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.
+Although MRI (see above) is the preferred test, a CT scan may be an option for diagnosing a brain tumor.

 Biopsy.
-A biopsy is the removal of a small amount of tissue for examination under a microscope.
+A biopsy for a CNS tumor is usually done with surgery to remove a small amount of tissue for examination under a microscope.
 Other tests can suggest that a tumor is present, but only a biopsy can make a definite diagnosis.
 A pathologist then analyzes the sample(s).
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 The type of biopsy performed depends on the location of the tumor.

 After diagnostic tests are done, your child’s doctor will review all of the results with you.
-If the diagnosis is a tumor, these results also help the doctor describe the tumor; this is called staging and grading.
+If the diagnosis is a CNS tumor, these results also help the doctor describe the tumor.
+This is called staging and grading.

 The next section in this guide is Stages and Grades.
 It explains the system doctors use to describe the extent of the disease.
 Use the menu to choose a different section to read in this guide.